I design tools that help people get things done.

 <svg xmlns="http://www.w3.org/2000/svg" height="24px" viewBox="0 -960 960 960" width="24px" fill="#e3e3e3"><path d="M440-440H200v-80h240v-240h80v240h240v80H520v240h-80v-240Z"/></svg>

-I’m used to figuring things out in messy, undefined spaces.
-Give me a vague problem, and I’ll dig in and get to the bottom of things and map the path forward.
+I'm used to figuring things out in messy, undefined spaces.
+Give me a vague problem, and I'll map the path forward.

 03